Veykril/tlborm/src/macros/macros-practical.md

 > **Aside**: since lifetimes come up *a lot* with people new to Rust, a quick explanation: `'a` and `'b` are lifetime parameters that are used to track where a reference (*i.e.* a borrowed pointer to some data) is valid.
 > In this case, `IndexOffset` borrows a reference to our iterator's data, so it needs to keep track of how long it's allowed to hold that reference for, using `'a`.
 >
-> `'b` is used because the `Index::index` function (which is how subscript syntax is actually implemented) is *also* parameterised on a lifetime, on account of returning a borrowed reference.
+> `'b` is used because the `Index::index` function (which is how subscript syntax is actually implemented) is *also* parameterized on a lifetime, on account of returning a borrowed reference.
 > `'a` and `'b` are not necessarily the same thing in all cases.
 > The borrow checker will make sure that even though we don't explicitly relate `'a` and `'b` to one another, we don't accidentally violate memory safety.